brandon-rhodes/blog/texts/brandon/2018/grand-canyon-introduction.md

 in between those two great valleys is a tiny drainage that my map does not even name.
-Over the long eons during which the great Creeks have carved many miles into the Bedrock xxx, this smaller drainage has only managed to cut 2000 feet xxx back from the Colorado River's edge into the spur of land between the other two creeks.
+Over the long eons during which the great Creeks have carved many miles south into the Kaibab Plateau, this smaller drainage has only managed to cut a few thousand feet back from the Colorado River's edge into the spur of land between the other two creeks.
 This tiny amphitheatre —
 its own small contribution to the art of carving the Canyon —